mobizt/FirebaseClient/README.md

 - `Google Cloud Functions`
 - `Google Cloud Storage`

-This Firebase library is comprehensive and provides more usage flexibilities.
-You can choose what you only want to use (see [Library Build Options](#library-build-options)) and you can work with any network interfaces and authentications.
+This Firebase library is quite comprehensive which covers many applications.

+It is suitable for all serverless applications e.g. data logging, automation and IoTs.
+You can choose what options and services you want to use (see [Library Build Options](#library-build-options)) and it also works with any network interfaces (WiFi, Ethernet and GSM/PPP modem).
-In addition, this library provides the sync and async usage modes which they can be mixed.
-The async mode provides responsive application with zero delay.

-The library's powerful debugding system allows you to understand what is going on when it is running or failed.

-The network configuration (identifier) and authentication configuration classes allow us to change the networks and authentication types easily.
+There are many types of authentications supported and you can manage the user account with sign up (user/guest), delete, verify the user and reset the user password.

+This library also supports auto- and one-time authentications and you can force the library to re-authenticate any time.

+This library also provides the OTA firmware update functionalities by using your Realtime Database data or Firebase/Cloud Storage object (file).

+Note that the Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.

 The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
-Even though it contains more lines of code, it is still simple and understandable but efficient.
+There is a little more code that needs to be written but it is still simple and understandable.

-You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API but well managed, powerfull and reliable.
+You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API.
 See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

-This library also provides the OTA firmware update functionalities by using your Realtime Database data or Firebase/Cloud Storage object (file).

-The well-managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
-Managing the authentication levels for various apps/users under the same device is so easy as the Firebase SDK client.

-This library is worth trusty to try with fully examples and documentation and intensively tested 24/7 for its functionality, reliability and performance.

-Using any simple/half-baked Firebase libraries or creating your own REST API client is your own risks because of code flaws.
-Sometime it just works but not always depending on how it is well-managed, API compliances or just using the trial and errors or error from something that has not yet been noticed.

-Note that the Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.

 ## Frequently Asked Questions